EwaJ94/pregnancy-diet/README.md

 * By category-based filtering, users can select specific categories like "Drinks", "Foods", or "Others" to see relevant items.
 * Users can search for specific items by name.
 * The app fetches real-time data from Firestore and displays it based on user interactions.
-* If no item is found, or if the search is empty, the app will display appropriate error messages.
+* If no item is found or the search is empty, the app will display appropriate error messages.

 ## Installation
 #### 1. Clone the repository: